 - Celebrate the successes.
-Build the relationships and recognise everyone for their contributions.
+Build relationships and recognize everyone for their contributions.

-- Keep an inquiring mind, find out what peoples’ needs are.
+- Keep an inquiring mind, and find out what peoples’ needs are.

-- Recognise a need, appreciate the need, empathize with the need and take action on the need.
+- Recognize a need, appreciate the need, empathize with the need and take action on the need.

 uExcelerate – a Digital Leadership Coaching Platform

-uExcelerate can help you seamlessly integrate a coaching culture within your organisation.
-Whether you want to develop your coaches internally or hire them externally, uExcelerate can be one stop solution for all your coaching needs. .
+uExcelerate can help you seamlessly integrate a coaching culture within your organization.
+Whether you want to develop your coaches internally or hire them externally, uExcelerate can be a one-stop solution for all your coaching needs.

 uExcelerate is a SaaS platform enabling organizations to scale coaching and build sustainable coaching cultures to foster personalized talent development for their employees.